loopbackio/loopback-next/docs/site/Repositories.md

 ## Installation

-Legacy juggler support has been enabled in `loopback-next` and can be imported from the `@loopback/repository` package.
+Juggler support has been enabled in `loopback-next` and can be imported from the `@loopback/repository` package.
 In order to do this, save `@loopback/repository` as a dependency in your application.

 You can then install your favorite connector by saving it as part of your application dependencies.